rileyzzz/portfolio/index.markdown

 # My Portfolio

-My passion for creating digital experiences stems from my drive to innovate upon the experiences I love while also creating something new for audiences to enjoy.
+My passion for creating digital media stems from my drive to innovate upon the experiences I love while also creating something new for audiences to enjoy.

 In my projects, I am motivated by a few core principles:
 - Always do something new.